José Corbató Chillida: Españolista

 In 1905 Corbató left Valencia for the Basque Mendívil.
 Invited by the local entrepreneur Alfredo Ortiz de Villacián he was supposed to serve the community of local miners.
 In fact, both were consumed by a theory of immaculate conception of Saint Joseph.
 When in 1907 he published El Inmaculado San José and tried to launch the cult of Sagrado Corazón de San José, the Vítoria bishop prohibited him from saying mass; he was also admonished by Rome.
 Locally he was increasingly frequently ridiculed as a madman.
 Subscribers of La Señal started to withdraw and the daily soon collapsed.
-He dissolved Milicia de la Cruz in 1907 and did not try to rebuilt it when returned to Valencia in 1910.
+He dissolved Milicia de la Cruz in 1907 and did not try to rebuild it when returned to Valencia in 1910.
 Instead, he focused on a new periodical; preparatory works lasted until 1912, when it materialized as a bi-weekly Tradición y Progreso.
 The local hierarchy viewed him as a "dangerous man"; Victoriano Guisasola y Menéndez suspended his ministerial licenses and denounced his writings as deviating from the orthodox Catholic teaching.
 Following few issues Tradición closed in late 1912; at the time Corbató was already gravely ill and in poverty.
 His passing away was barely noticed in the press.
 Some of his disciples awaited Corbató's resurrection for a few years to come.